How to Care for Chrysanthemums: 6 Things You Need to Know About Mums

 In zones 5-9, plant perennial garden mums in a full-sun spot.
 Well-draining soil is crucial to keep the plants healthy and ensure they’ll return next year.
 Work organic matter into poor or compacted soils before planting your mums.

 Florist mums are perfect choices for containers, to make stunning fall displays near entryways and in window boxes.
 You can also plant these annual mums in your garden to bring end-of-season color after summer annuals are spent.
+Check our guide to learn how to care for an Easter lily.

 Plant Chrysanthemums Early